 So where was I at the end of this?
 It all amounted to me wanting to go home, be home, stay home, and just cherish home.

-Matthew Rierson died on October 6, 1993, in Mogadishu, Somalia, with a dozen men cuddled with him trying all the while to get in closer to the circle where he was dying.
+Matthew Rierson died on October 6, 1993, in Mogadishu, Somalia, with a dozen men cuddled with him trying to get in closer to the circle where he was dying.

 The medics were frantic: I could see their anguish as they tried the impossible.
 We cursed ourselves again and again for failing to be of any use in their attempt to slow down a death already in overdrive, its afterburners spitting profusely.
 Matt died before the ambulance got him.
 He drew in a deep breath just as we raised his stretcher.

 As he exhaled, we sensed a vesper being muttered through the din, but we didn’t know its origin.
-A fine flimsy zephyr knitted threw our small group gathered there.
+A fine flimsy zephyr wafted through our small group gathered there.
 We all looked and acknowledged to each other with a simple nod that we had all felt it.

 By Almighty God and with Honor,